4 steps to fix Windows 10 volume bar stuck on the screen

 - If you have a desktop PC, try unplugging your keyboard because the volume key could be stuck.

-Some users have stated in forum posts that their volume bar is stuck on screen at the top left when they press volume keys.
-The volume bar can get stuck at 0% or 100% maximum audio.
+Some users have stated in forum posts that their volume bar is stuck on the screen at the top left when they press the volume keys.
+If the Windows 10 volume bar is stuck on the screen, you can have it at 0% or 100% maximum audio.

 Thus, users will either get stuck with no audio or max volume.
 These are a few potential resolutions if the Windows 10 volume popup won’t go away.